jerbob92/TrelloToJira/README.md

 You can also set the options by using your environment.
 Use the same names but in uppercase.

 ## Running
 Download any of the releases that matches your platform.
-You don't need any dependencies to run the program
+You don't need any dependencies to run the program.

 ## Compiling
 I used Go 1.9 to develop, but it should work on most versions, make sure that you have [Godeps](https://github.com/tools/godep) available.